hongduc-phan/ReactJs-Redux-Axios-Router/README.md

+## You can visit the project by the [link](https://redux-react-callapi-router.netlify.com/)

-## Please make sure you have Server API like JSON Server to run the project because this project is to work with api
+## Please make sure the Server API like JSON Server is live because this project is to work with api

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).